cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 A GCP HealthCheck.

-This describes a method that a TargetProxy can use to verify that particualr backend Instances are functioning.
-Backends which fail the health check verification will be removed from the list of candidates.
+This describes a method that a TargetProxy can use to verify that specific backend instances are functioning.
+Backend instances that fail the health check verification will be removed from the list of candidates.